bramley/phplist-plugin-campaigns/README.md

 ## Version history ##

     version     Description
-    2.3.4+20200204  Revise README
+    2.4.0+20200216  Add function to load email addresses that had bounced when resending a campaign 2.3.4+20200204  Revise README
     2.3.3+20190509  Improve display of action buttons for the trevellin theme 2.3.2+20190328  Minor bug fix